https://www.reuters.com-By Kevin Buckland

-TOKYO (Reuters) – The safe-haven dollar traded near its highest in more than nine months against major peers on Monday, while commodity currencies like the Aussie languished amid worries that the Delta coronavirus variant could derail the global economic recovery.
+TOKYO, Aug 20 (Reuters) – The safe-haven U.S. dollar hovered near a 9-1/2-month high against major peers on Friday, buoyed by fears that the Delta coronavirus variant could delay the global economic recovery.

-The dollar index, which measures the currency against six peers, was little changed at 93.468 from Friday, when it climbed as high as 93.734 for the first time since Nov.
-4.
+The dollar index , which measures the currency against six rivals, was little changed at 93.544 from Thursday, when it touched 93.587 for the first time since early November.
+For the week, it’s on track to gain 1.1%, the most in two months.

-Reporting by Kevin Buckland; Editing by Christopher Cushing
+Reporting by Kevin Buckland; Editing by Ana Nicolaci da Costa

 Our Standards: The Thomson Reuters Trust Principles.